visier/embedding-exemplar/README.md

 Visier is now successfully embedded in the partner application!
 Be aware that there are other workflows that may take place, such as when an error occurs or when a new user is auto-provisioned.
 See `embed-application.js` for documentation and implementation of other workflows.

 For more detailed documentation on embedding Visier, see the Visier Integration Guide.
+To access the Visier Integration Guide, please reach out to your Visier Implementation Consultant.

 # Application Structure
 The directory hierarchy is structured as follows: